garrandall/popular-music-data/tracks/down-for-yours-nastyboy-klick-roger-troutman.md

 If lovins what I need
 You supply all kinds
-I see your brown eyes scheming from across the room Checking me out but you look away....
+I see your brown eyes scheming from across the room Checking me out but you look away...
 No reason to gaze
 Look where the game
 Competitions the same